 The Government has allocated a total of £80 per pupil (for Reception through to Year 11), split into three instalments across the academic year.
 A recent announcement suggested that a similar fund may be available in the following year as well.

-Details on how we spent last year's Covid Catch Up Fund for 2020-21 can be found HERE.
+Details on how we spent last year's Covid Catch Up Premium for 2022-23 can be found HERE.

 National Tutoring Programme